PC(USA) antiracism training focuses on church policy, dismantling structural racism

 Tags: antiracism training, Columbia Theological Seminary, facing racism, facing racism: a vision of the intercultural community, natarsha p. sanders, rev. cindy kohlmann, rev. denise anderson, rev. shanea d. leonard

-Ministries: Gender & Racial Justice, Compassion, Peace and Justice, Racial Equity & Women’s Intercultural Ministries
+Ministries: Gender, Racial and Intercultural Justice, Compassion, Peace and Justice, Racial Equity & Women’s Intercultural Ministries